Educational Talent Search

 Career Information Services

 ETS Advisors meet with students throughout the school year and provide counseling, academic, and career workshop sessions that serve to empower students in developing educational and career goals.
 Students are rewarded with increased confidence, motivation and a brighter outlook toward the future.

 ETS believes that parents and guardians play an important role in their child's educational and career development.
 The program strongly encourages parental and guardian support.
 Educational Talent Search newsletters keep families and students informed of educational and career topics, success stories, and upcoming events and activities.

 The mission of ETS/CCC is to continue to generate in low-income, potential first-generation college students, the skills and motivation necessary to complete secondary education and to enter and succeed in a program of postsecondary education of their choice.

 Currently Served Schools

-Charles A. Mooney Elementary School, Scranton Elementary School, Wade Park Elementary School, John Adams High School, Martin Luther King, Jr. High School, Lincoln-West High School, East Tech High School, and James F. Rhodes High School.
+Charles A. Mooney Elementary School, Scranton Elementary School, Wade Park Elementary School, John Adams High School, Martin Luther King, Jr. High School, Lincoln-West High School, East Tech High School, New Tech East High School, and James F. Rhodes High School.